How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 emotion becomes personality

-Chronic stress does not only affect mood.
+Chronic stress and unresolved trauma do not only affect mood.

-Long-term activation of the stress system:
+Long-term activation of the stress response can:

-increases baseline muscle contraction
+increase baseline muscle contraction

-reduces tissue hydration
+reduce tissue hydration

-decreases fascial elasticity
+decrease fascial elasticity

-alters breathing patterns
+alter breathing patterns

-The body becomes organised around protection.
+Over time, the body becomes organised around protection.

-So the survival energy remains stored in the tissues.
+The survival energy remains stored in the tissues.

 The threat is over.